 In 2008, the base wing experienced more changes as part of a major restructuring by the Air Force.
 This time, MacDill and the 6th welcomed the Air Force Reserve's 927th Air Refueling Wing as a joint partner in the aerial refueling mission at MacDill.
 Currently, these two units - one active duty and the other reserve - work together using the same KC-135 "Stratotankers" to more efficiently carry out the Air Force's missions.
-Today at MacDill, the 6th Air Refueling Wing provides aerial refueling squadrons and combat support Airmen to fill contingency taskings around the world.
-The wing has twenty-four KC-135 "Stratotankers" and more than 2,700 personnel assigned.
-Additionally, the 6th Air Refueling Wing is the host unit of MacDill Air Force Base and provides base operating support to Headquarters U.S. Central Command, Headquarters U.S. Special Operations Command, and 31 other mission partner units.
+Today at MacDill, the 6th Air Mobility Wing performs aerial refueling, airlift, and contingency response missions for U.S. and allied forces around the world.
+The wing has sixteen KC-135 "Stratotankers," three C-37A aircraft, and more than 2,700 personnel assigned.
+Additionally, the 6th Air Mobility Wing is the host unit of MacDill Air Force Base and provides direct support to U.S. Central Command, U.S. Special Operations Command, and 39 other tenant units.